 - Gelatine: It´s an odorless, tasteless, and colorless thickening agent, very often used by pastry chefs, particularly in mousse cakes.
 Powder or sheet versions are available, in my recipes I always use sheet (1,7 g / sheet), which I found easier to handle.
 For details on how to handle or substitute gelatin, check my gelatin article

 - Heavy cream: Also known as whipping cream, has a fat content between 36% and 40% (I always use 36%).
 Use it very cold and do not substitute it with vegetable-based “whipping cream”.
 Heavy cream will make the filling extra smooth and creamy, effectively a mousse-like consistency.

 - Granulated sugar: I use simple, white granulated sugar, nothing fancy.
 While heating it up with cream make sure the sugar granulates fully dissolve.
-If you want to learn about the different types of sugar and how to use them in baking, please read my article in here.

 - Lemon juice: Use freshly squeezed lemon juice

 - Cream cheese: A not-too-sweet cream cheese mousse is the hero in this Light Red velvet mousse cake recipe!
 I always use full-fat Philadelphia when I state cream cheese in my recipes.
 I find it easy to cream (need to bring it to room temperature first) and very pleasant in taste.
 I usually beat it with a hand mixer for less than a minute, just until it becomes fluffy and increases a bit in volume.
 Please avoid over whipping

 - Vanilla bean paste: Avoid using artificial vanilla.
 There are several great brands for fine, pure vanilla, I use Nielsen massey which I love and really recommend